zroe1/roestories/README.md

 This is a portfolio website for my dad, featuring all his work from the over 30 years he spent in journalism.
 The site features an intuitive user interface for searching through a large volume of work.

 The site can be found at: https://roestories.com/.

+## Resources and sources

-It is hosted by netlify.
+<b>Netlify: </b>the site is hosted by netlify

+<b>W3 Schools: </b>The page linked [here](https://www.w3schools.com/howto/howto_js_slideshow.asp/) was refereced to make the slideshow on the homepage